jpotter80/mcp/PROJECT_STATUS.md

 # Mojo Documentation Search Engine - Project Summary

-## Project Status: Complete - Awaiting Final Quality Assurance
+## Project Status: In Progress - Chunking Strategy Upgrade

 This document provides a complete overview of the end-to-end hybrid search engine built for the Mojo manual.
-The system processes raw documentation, generates vector embeddings, versions the data, builds a high-performance search index, and provides a command-line interface for hybrid (semantic + keyword) search.
+The system is currently undergoing a significant upgrade to its core document preprocessing and chunking strategy to improve search result quality.

 ## System Architecture